-You select your resin, mix the two parts together, then use it for your project only to find later that it is sticky.
-Finding sticky resin is of the worst things ever.
-I’m going to say it — it’s infuriating.
+You buy resin, mix the two parts together, then use it for your project.
+But, you come back later to find it’s not fully cured, but instead a sticky mess.
 Now you find yourself asking why is my resin sticky?
-There are a few reasons why this could have happened.
+There eight reasons why this could have happened.

 Reason 1: Resin and hardener measured inaccurately.

 Getting accurate measurements on your resin and hardener aren’t optional.
 They’re essential.
 The best way you can do that is by using mixing cups with graduated lines to measure as precisely as possible.
 With small mixes, this is even more important!
 Or, if your resin kit allows it, you can use a digital scale to measure your resin and hardener by weight.

 Reason 2: Undermixing resin and hardener.

 Reason 3: The resin and hardener didn’t get warm enough.

 In order for two-part resin to cure completely, you must mix together a minimum of Part A resin and Part B hardener.
 That means you can’t mix together two drops of resin and two drops of hardener and expect the four drops to harden.

 Resin and hardener are specifically designed to go together.
 Unfortunately, one kit’s resin won’t work with another kit’s hardener.